razorpay/blade/.changeset/plenty-cougars-smoke.md

 "@razorpay/blade": patch
 ---

-fix(blade): ensure that the BottomSheet's lower snappoint will have a buffer
+fix(BottomSheet): ensure that the BottomSheet's lower snappoint will have a buffer